-Pregnancy changes your hormonal levels to a drastic level and they, in turn, impact your sensory functions and emotions.
+Pregnancy changes your hormonal levels drastically, and they, in turn, impact your sensory functions and emotions.
 With a change in your basal metabolic rate and increased blood supply to all parts of your body- armpits, vagina, uterus and pretty much everywhere your glands work overtime.
-You suddenly find yourself not feeling fresh as a daisy anymore.
-Pregnancy also turns your nose into that of a bloodhound, and you just cannot get over the foul odour your body emanates.
-Body odour during pregnancy can leave a huge impact on your mood and make you feel really conscious and embarrassed.
-Hormones play truant during lactation too and cause a pungent odour especially at the genitals and armpits.
-But then again body odour is very common among pregnant women.
+You may suddenly find yourself not feeling fresh as a daisy anymore.
+Pregnancy also turns your nose into that of a bloodhound, and you may not get over the foul odour your body emanates.
+Body odour during pregnancy can make you feel really conscious and embarrassed.
+Hormones play truant during lactation too and cause a pungent odour, especially at the genitals and armpits.
+But then again, body odour is very common among pregnant women.

-Estradiol is a hormone which increases during the pregnancy resulting in a heightened sense of smell.
-It is easy to deal with odours coming from outside, but a foul smell that emerges from your own body could make you feel intolerant.
-It is important to understand the underlying reasons for the bad-smelling odours could help with coping with them.
+Estradiol is a hormone which increases during pregnancy resulting in a heightened sense of smell.
+It is easy to deal with odours coming from outside, but the foul smell that emerges from your own body could be intolerable.
+Understanding the underlying reasons for the bad-smelling odours could help with coping with them.
 Read on to find out the primary reasons for strong body odour during pregnancy:

 1. Hormonal Change

-With a drastic change in the hormonal levels in the body, especially increased quantities of estradiol, your body produces a strong smell.
-Hormones are the main culprit and the reason for the pungent odour.
-The main areas that hormones affect are the genitals and armpits which is why underarm odour during pregnancy is most common among expectant mothers.
+With a drastic change in the hormonal levels in the body, especially with increased quantities of estradiol, your body produces a strong smell.
+Hormones are the main reason for the pungent odour.
+The main areas that hormones affect are the genitals and armpits, which is why underarm odour during pregnancy is most common among expectant mothers.

 2. Excessive Sweating

-During pregnancy, body temperature rises, and pregnant women generally have a lower intolerance while dealing with heat.
-The additional weight that you carry makes you sweat more even on colder days.
-Sweat glands in pregnant women become hyperactive and intensify the body odour.
-The sweat is odourless, however, when it settles on the skin it creates an atmosphere for bacteria to thrive and creates a bad body odour during pregnancy.
+During pregnancy, the body temperature rises, and pregnant women generally have a low tolerance while dealing with heat.
+The additional weight that you carry makes you sweat more even on cold days.
+Sweat glands in pregnant women become hyperactive and intensify body odour.
+The sweat is odourless, however, when it settles on the skin, it creates an atmosphere for bacteria to thrive causing bad body odour during pregnancy.

 3. Increased Sensitivity

 With the increase in the level of hormones, pregnant women experience different cravings and sensations.
-Your sense of smell will become heightened and you may find yourself cringing at the silliest of whiffs occasionally even to the point of throwing up.
+Your sense of smell will be heightened, and you may find yourself cringing at the slightest of whiffs, occasionally to the point of throwing up.
 It may be quite likely that people around you have not noticed the odour, but you have.
 Blame it on your increased sensitivity to things.